csv/ddpy/readme.md

 Integers are represented as discrete notes.
 The pitches are determined by the same means as for floats.

+A MIDI track can contain 16 different channels, and each channel can represent 128 different notes, numbered 0 to 127.
+Thus, a single track can represent
+$$128^16 = 2^112$$ different values, which is equivalent to 112 bits.

 ## Tweaking output
 Most of these tweaks to output are set by a keyword argument.
 These keyword